|

 a world of flowers, beauty and new awakening.

-and fountains where she was attended by a host of deities, and entertained
+Here she was attended by a host of deities, and entertained by a retinue

-by a retinue of musicians and acrobats who were also able to paint,
+of musicians and acrobats who were also able to paint, spin and weave

-As goddess of Love, Xochlquetzal was also his linked
+As goddess of Love, Xochiquetzal was also linked to several other gods.

-There is an uglier side to her nature, and as goddess
+There was an uglier side to her nature and, as goddess of the Underworld,

 |